sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/mssql.md

 **mssql** will create unique indexes for all columns with `unique` hints.
 This behavior **may be disabled**.

 ### Table and column identifiers
 SQL Server **with the default collation** uses case-insensitive identifiers but will preserve the casing of identifiers that are stored in the INFORMATION SCHEMA.
 You can use [case-sensitive naming conventions](../../general-usage/naming-convention.md#case-sensitive-and-insensitive-destinations) to keep the identifier casing.
-Note that you risk generating identifier collisions, which are detected by `dlt` and will fail the load process.
+Note that you risk generating identifier collisions, which are detected by `data_load_tool` and will fail the load process.

 If you change the SQL Server server/database collation to case-sensitive, this will also affect the identifiers.
 Configure your destination as below in order to use case-sensitive naming conventions without collisions:
 ```toml